Minimum requirements for any contractor

 Part P for electrical work

 Electrical work in rented properties must comply with Part P of the Building Regulations.
-From 2020, landlords must also have a valid Electrical Installation Condition Report (EICR).
-Any contractor doing electrical work should be registered with a competent person scheme (NICEIC, NAPIT, or similar).
+Separately, since the Electrical Safety Standards (England) Regulations 2020 — in force for new tenancies from July 2020 and all tenancies from April 2021 — you must hold a valid Electrical Installation Condition Report, renewed at least every five years.
+(Scotland and Wales run their own rules.)
+Any contractor doing electrical work should be registered with a competent person scheme such as NICEIC or NAPIT.

 References and reviews